ARTICLE I - PURPOSES AND FUNDAMENTAL POLICY

 ARTICLE VIII - CONDUCT AND SANCTIONS

-ARTICLE IX - STUDENT ATHLETE ADVISORY COMMITTEE (SAAC)
+ARTICLE XII - STUDENT ATHLETE ADVISORY COMMITTEE (SAAC)

 The Conference SAAC is established with the SAAC Constitution and By-Laws approved and listed on the conference website.
 (Approved 2008)